For more trends, check out our latest fact sheet on the death penalty.

 Death Sentences by County

-As displayed in this interactive map, just two counties (Harris and Smith) have imposed more than one death sentence since 2019.
-More than one-third of all death sentences imposed by juries in this time period have come from those two counties.
+As displayed in this interactive map, jurors in just three counties (Harris, Smith, and Tarrant) have imposed more than one death sentence since 2019.

 Less than 20% of the 254 counties in Texas account for the current population of death row.